jamesrubio23/Gen_AI/README.md

 # Full Stack Apps

+In every project there images that show the backend server and the frontend  if it exists.

 1.App
 - Using LlamaIndex Framework we download the code for a RAG connected with the API of Open AI and implemented my first deployment in Vercel